gnuos/evio/README.md

 ## UDP

-The `Serve` function can bind to UDP addresses.
+The `NewEngine` function can bind to UDP addresses.

 - All incoming and outgoing packets are not buffered and sent individually.
-- The `Opened` and `Closed` events are not availble for UDP sockets, only the `Data` event.
+- The `OnOpened` and `OnClosed` events are not availble for UDP sockets, only the `OnData` event.

 ## Multithreaded